Wendy Craig: Personal life

 Craig was married to Jack Bentley, a trombonist, scriptwriter and journalist, from 1955 until his death in 1994.
-During her marriage with Bentley, she had two sons: Alaster, who was later principal oboist for the Birmingham Royal Ballet Sinfonia and, as the result of an affair with John Mortimer, Ross, an IT consultant.
+During her marriage with Bentley, she had two sons: Alaster, who was later principal oboist for the Birmingham Royal Ballet Sinfonia and Ross, an IT consultant, as the result of an affair with John Mortimer.
 In 2004, having heard that the secret was out, Wendy visited Mortimer to reveal formally that their affair had resulted in a son, then 42.
 She was at the time of the leak appearing in an episode of Midsomer Murders; series star John Nettles later said one of his favourite memories of the series was picking up a copy of The Daily Telegraph on set during that filming with a headline revealing the secret, remarking that "It just seemed so absolutely Midsomer".

 Since the 1990s, Craig has lived in Cookham, Berkshire.
 She was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to drama and charity.